What Is Video Encoding? (Update)

 Just as one must write a book before translating it, a stream must be encoded before it can be transcoded.

 It’s not possible to live stream a video over the internet without encoding.
-This process of condensing raw video into a digital format for efficient delivery across the web always occurs, even if the encoder is built into the capture device from which you’re broadcasting.
+This process of compressing raw video into a digital format for efficient delivery across the web always occurs, even if the encoder is built into the capture device from which you’re broadcasting.

 Video transcoding, on the other hand, isn’t a must.
 Plenty of workflows, such as those using WebRTC from end to end, don’t require any transcoding infrastructure.